haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-binding-sites/index.md

 <hr>
 ## Analysis of the targeted docking results

-Once your run has completed  you will be presented with a result page showing the cluster statistics and some graphical representation of the data.
+Once your run has completed (this can take quite some time considering the size of the receptor) you will be presented with a result page showing the cluster statistics and some graphical representation of the data.
+Such an example output page can be found [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/AcrB-rifampicin-pocket).

-Instead, you can also use the precalculated run.
-Simply unpack the archive, go into the directory and open with your favorite web browser the index.html file to view the results page.
+From that result page you can download the full archive of the run.
+Simply unpack the archive (see the [Setup](#setup) section for downloading the archives), go into the directory and open with your favorite web browser the index.html file to view the results page.
+Note that the `index.html` page provided in the archive gives only a limited view of the results.
+It is better to refer to the online webpage.

 <a class="prompt prompt-question">
 How many clusters have been generated?